-Indo-German relationship has both regional and global perspectives.
-Bilateral relations between the two are based on common principles of democracy as well as common views on international trade.
+Germany is the fifth largest economy in the world and the largest in Europe in PPP terms.
+It is known for its technical advancement and skilled labour force.
+Bilateral relations between the two countries are based on common principles of democracy as well as common views on international trade.
 In 2011-2013, we celebrated 60 years of diplomatic relations between India and Germany.
-India’s total trade with Germany increased from US$ 15 billion in 2007-08 to US$ 21.98 billion in 2017-18, reaching a peak in 2011-12 at US$23 billion.
-Germany is currently India’s eighth largest trading partner, with total trade standing at US$ 16.02 billion in 2018-19 (April-Nov).
+India’s total trade with Germany increased from US$ 20.3 billion in 2014-15 to US$ 24.1 billion in 2018-19, registering a growth of 18.4%.
+Germany is currently India’s eighth largest trading partner, with total trade standing at US$ 16.04 billion in 2019-20(April-Dec).

 Daily 9 a.m. to 6 p.m.